fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 The official document of record is a document that you can and should request from your current phone service provider.

-- This document contains information about your account and will help you confirm that you're creating a port request with information that matches the service provider’s records.
+- This document contains information about your account and helps you confirm that you're creating a port request with information that matches the service provider's records.
 - You can ask your service provider for the document of record at any time.
 It doesn't need a port request associated with it.
 - In case your current service provider isn't able to provide an official document of record, you can ask them to confirm the Information to have ready when submitting a port request

 **Collect and complete the documents for the country or region where you are porting numbers.**

 > [!NOTE]
-> If you're using the number port wizard in the Teams admin center to submit your port request, you don't need to write the numbers you're porting in the Letter of Authorization document, as the numbers will be captured when you list them in the wizard.
+> If you're using the number port wizard in the Teams admin center to submit your port request, you don't need to write the numbers you're porting in the Letter of Authorization document, as the numbers are captured when you list them in the wizard.

 ### Remove any freeze on your current account

-Some service providers support placing accounts on a ‘freeze’ status, to protect the account from unauthorized port activity.
+Some service providers support placing accounts on a 'freeze' status, to protect the account from unauthorized port activity.

-If there's a freeze on your account, your port order is rejected, so confirm with the service provider your account’s status.
+If there's a freeze on your account, your port order is rejected, so confirm your account's status with the service provider.
 If frozen, remove the freeze before submitting your port order.

 ### Plan for port request processing time

 After submitting your port order request, it takes between 7-14 days to be processed.
 However, depending on your service provider it might take up to 30 days.
 After the phone numbers are ported over, you'll get an email from us to let you know that you're good to go.

-To check the status of your port order, in the left navigation of the Microsoft Teams admin center, go to Voice > Phone numbers, and then select Order history.
+To check the status of your port order, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Phone numbers**, and then select **Order history**.
 Each port order status is listed in the Status column.

 - In the US, most ports can be completed in seven business days.
 - In Canada, most ports can be completed in 10 business days.